 - School-assessed coursework for Unit 3 will contribute 25% to the study score. - School-assessed coursework for Unit 4 will contribute 25% to the study score. - The end-of-year examination will contribute to 50% to the study score.

-This study offers students a range of pathways including further formal study in areas such as health promotion, community health research and policy development, humanitarian aid work, allied health practices, education, and the health profession.
+VCE Health and Human Development offers students a range of pathways including further study in areas such as health promotion, community health research, and policy development, humanitarian aid, allied health, education, and the health profession.